 Your landlord does not need to sign up to RentTrack for you to benefit from the service, but if they don’t you will need to pay the monthly cost.

-Either an ACH payment can be set up for a monthly fee of $6.95 or you can pay by credit card in which case a 2.95% charge will apply.
+An ACH payment can be set up for a monthly fee of $6.95 which we believe is fair considering the value received.

 To give you an idea of how much it would cost if you paid $800 in rent, the fees charged would be as follows: